daniel-widrick/TwitchChatSpamFilter/README.md

 ## License

-This project is licensed under the AGPL-3.0 - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the AGPL-3.0 - see the [LICENSE](LICENSE) file for details